galaxy-genome-annotation/python-chado/README.md

 ## History

+- 2.2.6
+    - fix requirement name for psycopg2 (name change for version >=2.8)

 - 2.2.5
     - Added support for units in expression loaders
     - Fix error in load_gff when no source is specified